thecodingdocs/RosyREDCap/README.md

 ## Installing RosyREDCap

-*Note: The current version of `{RosyREDCap}` used when writing this book is 0.0.0.9001, and some of the features presented in this book might not be available if you are using an older version, or be a little bit different if you have a newer version.
-Feel free to browse the package NEWS.*

 The stable release can be found on CRAN and installed with:
 **PLACEHOLDER NOT SUBMITTED TO CRAN YET**